dotnet/docs/docs/core/docker/visual-studio-tools-for-docker.md

 ![Right Click Add Docker Support](./media/visual-studio-tools-for-docker/right-click-add-docker-support.png)

-The following files are added the to the project.
+The following files are added to the project.

 - **Dockerfile**: the Docker file for ASP.NET Core applications is based on the [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore) image.
 This image includes the ASP.NET Core NuGet packages, which have been pre-jitted improving startup performance.
-When building .NET Core Console Applications, the Dockerfile FROM will reference the [microsoft/dotnet:1.0.1](https://hub.docker.com/r/microsoft/dotnet) image.
+When building .NET Core Console Applications, the Dockerfile FROM will reference the most recent [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet) image.
 - **docker-compose.yml**: base Docker Compose file
 - **docker-compose.dev.debug.yml**: Docker Compose file with additional settings for ASPNETCORE_ENVIRONMENT, volume mapping and NuGet packages
 - **docker-compose.dev.release.yml**: Docker Compose file for settings in release mode, a subset of those in debug.